michielbdejong/snickers/README.md

 pm2 list
 ````

-Each time you configure a new domain, run `node config.js` to generate `config.json`, which Snicker will load in once every minute.
+Each time you configure a new domain, update `config.json`, which Snicker will load in once every minute.

 To add a domain, it's not necessary to restart snickers.
-Just make sure it exists on the backup servers, add it in config.js,
+Just make sure it exists under `/data/domains`, add it in config.json,
-run `node config`, and within the next 60 seconds, snickers will have picked it up and started the deploy.
+and within the next 60 seconds, snickers will have picked it up and started the deploy.

 By default, a LetsEncrypt cert will be used.
 To install a different TLS certificate (for instance from StartSSL),
-concatenate the public cert into `/etc/letsencrypt/<example.com>/cert.pem`, the private key into
+concatenate the public cert into `/etc/snitch/<example.com>/cert.pem`, the private key into
-`/etc/letsencrypt/<example.com>/key.pem`, and the chain cert (if any) into
+`/etc/snitch/<example.com>/key.pem`, and the chain cert (if any) into
-`/etc/letsencrypt/<example.com>/ca.pem`.
+`/etc/snitch/<example.com>/ca.pem`.
 Snickers will scan this folder every 10 minutes, and start using the new cert when it
 finds it.

-It's probably a good idea to save your config.js and/or config.json to a private git repo, and if you use StartSSL or other
+It's probably a good idea to save your config.json to a private git repo, and if you use StartSSL or other
-hand-registered certs, you may want to do the same with /etc/letsencrypt.
+hand-registered certs, you may want to do the same with /etc/snitch.

 Snickers distinguishes states of a domain based on the following questions: